Matthew Feng ParadigmLast changed 8/13 12:33A EDT

-I competed for four years for Plano West Senior High School mainly in Public Forum and Extemporaneous Speaking, currently debate in college in British Parliamentary, have judged at a reasonable amount of national tournaments in the past three years (mostly along the east coast), and help out both Plano West and Dalton.
-Last year (2016-17), I was affiliated with Plano West and Flanagan.
+I competed for four years for Plano West Senior High School mainly in Public Forum and Extemporaneous Speaking, have judged at a reasonable amount of national tournaments in the past three years (mostly along the east coast), and helped out both Plano West and Dalton (2018-19).
+Last year (2017-18), I was affiliated with Plano West and Flanagan.

 Look, I don't think that I judge particularly differently from other judges - I think that I am open to evaluating all arguments but have different thresholds for evaluating certain types of arguments.
 I like consistency and really appreciate weighing.
 There are some particulars that I've listed below that have been commonplace in debate over the past few years, but here is the top-down:

 I'll look for the path of least resistance for my ballot - that means giving me proper extensions of arguments (i.e. warrant and impact extension in both the summary and final focus) as well as a framework under which I can evaluate them.
 What's really important is that I really, really want you to weigh.
 I can't discern which of ten poorly weighed arguments is more important, but I can easily vote on one argument that is presented as the most important in the round.
 If I am not presented with a way to weigh, I would default to my own intuitions, but for your sake, you should do the weighing for me so you don't leave the round vehemently disagreeing with my decision (which, to be clear, would be because of your absence of weighing).